singlerider/lorenzotherobot/README.md

 a `'space_case'` is a special scenario where you would like a command to have a single argument, but no limits to the number of separate strings you can input.
 Normally, arguments are separated by spaces.

-### Pokemon
+### Pokémon

-Built in are several work-in-progress functions for returning "random battles" of the first generation of Pokemon.
-The idea, in the end is that a user will have a Pokemon assigned to them that they would catch as one is released randomly in the chat.
-Users will compete to be the first to catch the Pokemon with a separate command.
+Built in are several functions for battling first generation of Pokémon.
+Users can compete to be the first to `!catch` the randomly generated Pokémon and `!battle` each other in a social, multi-stream and whisper context.
+Users level up after winning a battle and they can `!evolve`, `!nickname`, `!trade`, and even `!check` their item inventory (inlcuding evolution stones and rare candies).
+Here are some Pokémon-specific commands:

     !catch
     !tallgrass [amount] (!tallgrass 1000)